guyp98/smartHome/README.md

 ### Smart Switch
 In its essence, the smart switch is a relay controlled by a microcontroller.
--The microcontroller - We used an ESP8266  chip in the ESP-01s module.
+- The microcontroller - We used an ESP8266  chip in the ESP-01s module.
 We chose the ESP because of its native integration with the Arduino ide, low price and its wifi capabilities.
+-  the switch only saves its own id.
+All the rest is saved by the server.
+The switch acts as "slave" to the server (gets commands and return responses)

 Our end result